BlockopolisCoding/Blockopolis-Website/src/resources/guidelines/uploading.md

 Let us know of any other sites we can allow if you need them.

 ## Copyright
-Snail IDE will remove your project if we are told that it violates copyright rules for any specific company.
+Blockopolis will remove your project if we are told that it violates copyright rules for any specific company.
 Any company or business also reserves the right to take down your project if they believe it violates their copyright.
 We will also remove your project if it contains pirated content or material.

 Reasons your project might be removed are:
-- Using another Snail IDE user's content without their permission
+- Using another Blockopolis user's content without their permission
 - Including logos or designs without their owner's explicit permission
 - Using other people's artwork or music without their explicit permission